syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/auto-fit-columns.md

 # AutoFit Columns

 The Grid has a feature that allows it to automatically adjust column widths based on the maximum content width of each column when you double-click on the resizer symbol located in a specific column header.
 This feature ensures that all data in the grid rows is displayed without wrapping.
-To use this feature, you need to inject the **Resize** module and enable the resizer symbol in the column header by setting the [AllowResizing](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowResizing) property to true in the grid.
+To use this feature, you need to enable the resizer symbol in the column header by setting the [AllowResizing](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowResizing) property to true in the grid.

 ## Resizing a Column to fit its content using autoFit method

 The [autoFitColumns](https://ej2.syncfusion.com/documentation/api/grid/#autofitcolumns) method resizes the column to fit the widest cell's content without wrapping.
 You can autofit a specific column at initial rendering by invoking the `autoFitColumns` method in [DataBound](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridBuilder-1.html#Syncfusion_EJ2_Grids_GridBuilder_1_DataBound_System_String_) event.

-To use the `autoFitColumns` method, inject the **Resize** module in the grid.

 {% if page.publishingplatform == "aspnet-core" %}